 Tell everyone you know you are in the job market – don’t rely on the Job Centre to come up with ideas for you:

 - think about getting a LinkedIn profile;

 - smarten up your CV.
 Get some else to look at it for spelling errors or just how well it reads, perhaps an ex-colleague or boss;

 - if you didn’t enjoy your previous job, is this a good time to think about re-training?

 Review your debts after a few months

-If the job search isn’t going well after a few months, and your debts are large you may want to review your debt options and look at alternatives such as a Debt Relief Order or bankruptcy.
 If you are young then it may make sense to delay taking such final decisions, but if you are older, getting a well-paid job may seem unlikely so will you be able to clear your debts before you retire?

 Do not start an IVA when your financial situation may change – IVAs are being mis-sold by firms because they get large amounts of fees from them.
 It may sound great (“write off 80% of your debts!”) but what the IVA firms don’t tell you is that: